Refinable modeling for unbinned SMEFT analyses

 The minimum of Eq.~\ref{eq:CE-2samp} for $\hat f(\bx)$ is attained where the function derivative vanishes,

 Because $\hat f(\bx)$ does not depend on $\bz$ by construction, we can formally integrate over the latent configuration using $\int\dd\bz\,p(\bx,\bz|\bt,\bn)= p(\bx|\bt,\bn)$, separately for the summands in Eq.~\ref{eq:CE-2samp}.
-The solution is analogously expressed in terms of latent-space integrals and reads
+The solution is then expressed in terms of latent-space integrals as